-The project in Namibia, which is still in its preparatory phase, intends to develop materials and tools to be used for building capacity of communities to prevent and mitigate drought risk in the drylands.
-The initiative will collaborate with the other ongoing programmes and initiatives operating in the fields of climate change adaptation and disaster risk management.
-Tools and materials developed will be applied in two communities to fill in DRM capacity gaps identified in the baseline assessments.
+The project in Namibia developed materials and tools to be used for building capacity of communities to prevent and mitigate drought risk in the drylands in collaboration with the other ongoing programmes and initiatives operating in the fields of climate change adaptation and disaster risk management.
+These materials and tools were applied in two communities to fill in DRM capacity gaps identified in the baseline assessments.
 The objective is to raise awareness on disaster risk management as well as to enhance the resilience of the target communities to address future drought and other climate risks.
 Lesson learnt and success stories from this process will be identified, documented and shared.

-In Syria, the project seeks to enhance community adaptation to drought within the framework of the project "Integrated Community Development for Scaling-up the MDGs".
-This project aims at improving MDG related service delivery through an integrated community development approach; it targets 6 villages in the North-Eastern Region which was hit by severe drought.
+In Syria, the project seeked to enhance community adaptation to drought and other disasters.
+This project aims at improving SDG related service delivery through an integrated community development approach; it targets 6 villages in the North-Eastern Region which was hit by severe drought.
 Programme support is used to build community resilience to drought through action at two levels: 1) the promotion of appropriate technologies/practices in land and water management; and 2) the development of vocational and business skills and the establishment of small and medium enterprises.